How to build a curved gallery in Power Apps

 Feedback and what’s next?

 I’d like to know what you would like to display in such a curved gallery?
 Preview of documents?
 Images of assets?
 Also: did you know that you could use a slider to scroll through a gallery?
 Let me know on twitter!
-If you found this blog post useful, please also subscribe to my newsletter - news coming about every 2 months, I promise to not spam you!

 You May Also Like